 6 – Save + 1 mw to all units within 3″ + 1 mw to attacking unit & heal 1 wound taken

-The above is for combat phase – for shooting only Azyrite Halo and Sigmarite Thundershield apply.
+The above is for combat phase & shooting phase.

 Lord Celestant on Stardrake

 I love this model.
 Have done since I bought and painted it on release.
 I’ve been playing it since before it was strong and i cannot leave it behind.
 My model is wardamaged and has had so many tournament accidents that I’m tempted to buy a new one and I’ll probably try to run two in a list (cough, cough, oh who wrote this?)